CLS: Home: Immigration Past & Present

 Krish O’Mara Vignarajah

-Krish has committed her career to public service because she knows how differently life could have turned out.
-Krish was 9-months old when she and her family escaped a country on the brink of civil war and built a life in Maryland.
+O’Mara Vignarajah has committed her career to public service because she knows how differently life could have turned out.
+She was 9-months old when she and her family escaped a country on the brink of civil war and built a life in Maryland.
 Her parents came to this country with no jobs and $200 in their pockets.

-Krish’s interest in public service and grassroots politics began at an early age.
-In elementary school, Krish went knocking door to door with her mother in support of Senator Barbara Mikulski when she won her historic first race for the Senate.
+O’Mara Vignarajah’s interest in public service and grassroots politics began at an early age.
+In elementary school, She went knocking door to door with her mother in support of Senator Barbara Mikulski when she won her historic first race for the Senate.
 In college, Krish worked for another great public servant when she spent her summer back from college working for Senator Paul Sarbanes.

-At the White House, Krish served as Policy Director for Michelle Obama and led the First Lady’s signature Let Girls Learn initiative.
+At the White House, she served as Policy Director for Michelle Obama and led the First Lady’s signature Let Girls Learn initiative.
 At the State Department, she coordinated development and implementation of multiple programs including those concerning refugees and migration, engagement with religious communities, the legal dimensions of U.S. foreign policy, and regional issues relating to Africa and the Middle East.
-She worked closely with USAID, Health & Human Services and the Department of Defense.
+O’Mara Vignarajah worked closely with USAID, Health & Human Services and the Department of Defense.

 Before joining the White House, Krish practiced law at Jenner & Block in Washington, DC, clerked for Chief Judge Michael Boudin on the U.S. Court of Appeals for the First Circuit, and taught at Georgetown University as an adjunct.
 She has been recognized as one of The Daily Record’s “Top 100 Women” and serves on the Advisory Committee of the American Bar Association’s Commission on Immigration.